 She recently directed a series of PSA’s for the California Coalition for a Healthy California and “Cascabel”, her narrative directorial debut, is currently in post-production.
 She is currently developing her first feature and two new media projects as a writer.

-She also loves casting and has served as casting director in over 20 films internationally.
-Multiple projects she cast are currently in the festival circuit, including “Pet Rituals” and “Still Devout”, which are included in the AFI FEST 2017 line up.
+She also loves casting and has served as a casting director in over 20 films internationally.
+Multiple projects she cast are currently in the festival circuit.
 In her spare time, she loves teaching and mentoring youth.
 “The Last Deal” a short film she produced as a mentoring project for teens from The Boys and Girls Club of Oxnard, won the 2017 “MetLife National Merit Award for Program Excellence.”